 Potatoes USA is committed to providing key nutrition information to enhance your scientific base of knowledge about potatoes in the American diet.
 We support your efforts with a collection of materials, including research, primers, handouts and news, as well as materials to aid in teaching your clients about the role of potatoes in a healthy diet.

-See our Potato Nutrition page for potato nutrients.
+See our Potato Nutrition page for potato nutrient information.

 Explore our nutrition library and take advantage of the downloadable and shareable resources we have to offer.
 If you have questions or need additional support, please contact us directly.